JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 We'll create a new Android project via *Start New Android Project* item.
 If using IntelliJ IDEA, we need to select *Android* in the left panel of the *New Project* wizard.

-It's important to make sure the *Include Kotlin support* checkbox is ticked.
+It's important to make sure that the *Include Kotlin support* checkbox is ticked.
 For now we can leave the default settings in the next step of the wizard.
-We then proceed to select *Empty Activity* option and click *Next*, finally pressing *Finish*.
+We then proceed to select the *Empty Activity* option and click *Next*, finally pressing *Finish*.

 **Note** If using pre-release or EAP versions of the Kotlin plugin, the IDE may fail to open the generated project, giving a Gradle import [error](https://youtrack.jetbrains.com/issue/KT-18835#focus=streamItem-27-2718879-0-0).
-This is because the right Maven repository isn't referenced in the `build.gradle` file, and it can be resolved adding the following entry *twice*, into each of the `repositories { .. }` blocks.
+This is because the right Maven repository isn't referenced in the `build.gradle` file, it can be resolved by adding the following entry *twice*, into each of the `repositories { .. }` blocks.

 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">